 In 1975 a new clubhouse was built by the members providing rest rooms, small kitchen and a free-standing fireplace.
 The clubhouse was designed to be used as the storage facility for ice mats, viewing room, stones, brooms and other curling artifacts during off-season.
 The club added fluorescent lighting and moved to artificial ice during the same period with the addition of removable mats connected to a used compressor.
 Each season the mats were moved out of the clubroom, rolled out and covered with sand to level the curling floor which was about 5-6 inches different from one end to the other.
 While artificial ice helped to guarantee a more consistent curling season, it still took many, many floods to bring the ice to a level playing area.
 When a new, permanent, heated viewing room was constructed by members, the mats were extended to provide additional space behind the hacks which had been against the walls in prior seasons.

 In January of 1995, the ByLaws were modified to change the name of the club to the Eau Claire Curling Club.
 In August of 1995, club members began devoting their evenings and weekends to the building of the current facility.
 Under the leadership of club members Geoff Goodland and Doug Ottum and the direction of the general contractor and with the assistance of various trades, members "built" the club.
 In January, 1996 at the Men's bonspiel, the first ceremonial stone was delivered by long-time member and ice-maker, Bernie Bernicke in the new facilities.
 We now have four sheets of ice and are able to make ice in about a week, extending our season by over two months compared to the early days of natural ice.
 The current building is Eau Claire County's multi purpose facility and includes a full kitchen, rest rooms, clubroom with large viewing windows and fireplace, as well as a heated curling area.
+The ECCC is a 501c3 nonprofit.

-The ECCC has hosted numerous bonspiels at the club and the Hobbs Ice Center.
+The ECCC has hosted numerous bonspiels and USCA Championships at the club and Hobbs Ice Center.
 State curling competitions including men's playdowns and junior boy's and girl's championships have been held here.
 Club membership includes a 1998 Team USA Men's Olympic curler (Nagano, Japan), Mike Peplinski.
 In addition we have junior champions, high school district and state winners and national college champs as well as mixed national and senior national winners.
 In April 2011, Geoff Goodland skipped his Senior Men's team to a Silver Medal in the World Championships representing the USA in St Paul, MN.
 USA Curling named the rink Team of the Year Team of the Year for 2011.

 The 2001/2002 season saw about 100 members.
 From 2008 to the 2010/2011 season the number of curlers increased from 138 to 315.
 The increase, in part, was due to the significant exposure during the Winter Olympics in Vancouver, BC.
 The 2010/2012 season was introduced with a new club website allowing members to register online.
 Bonspiel registration as well as league scores and statistics were also accessible on the site.
+The ECCC currently have over 300 members.